Where to Buy

 GBM Assessment (Score: 7/10)

 Emerging from the tradition of Trümmerliteratur—the 'rubble literature' that arose from the physical and moral devastation of Germany after 1945—Böll's novels insisted that the wounds of war and complicity could not be healed by economic recovery alone.
-His Nobel Prize in 1972 recognized a body of work that held post-war German society to unflinching moral account, and his voice remained a vital counterweight to the pressures of forgetting throughout the decades of reconstruction and Cold War division.
+His Nobel Prize in 1972 recognized a body of work that held post-war German society to unsparing moral account, and his voice remained a vital counterweight to the pressures of forgetting throughout the decades of reconstruction and Cold War division.

 Awards & Adaptations